simshengqin/twin-hands/docs/gdd/GDD.md

 Build two poker engines from one deck.
 Trade cards freely, trigger shared Jokers, and break escalating quotas.

-A roguelike poker builder where one 52-card deck splits into two specialized hands (Red ♥♦ vs Black ♣♠) that grow, diverge, and synergize.
+A roguelike poker builder where one 52-card deck splits into two hands that grow, diverge, and synergize.

 Manage resources across both decks in a fluid round where every decision matters.

 ## 3. CORE CONCEPT

-- **Deck Splitting:** One 52-card deck splits into Left (Red ♥♦) and Right (Black ♣♠) decks of 26 cards each.
+- **Deck Splitting:** One 52-card deck randomly splits into two decks of 26 cards each (Deck 1 and Deck 2).
 - **Free-Form Rounds:** Play, discard, and trade cards in any order using shared tokens.
 - **Joker Systems:** Each deck has 3 dedicated Joker slots, plus 2 shared Bridge Joker slots that affect both decks.
 - **Escalating Quotas:** Combined score from both decks must meet or exceed quota to advance.
 Fail = game over.